loosolab/UROPA/docs/uropa-example.md

 	| peak_10 | chr1  | 28832002 | 28836390 | 28840778 | transcript | 28836589 | 28862538 | +        | 199      | RCC1       | 1     |
 	| ...     |       |          |          |          |            |          |          |          |          |            |       |

+	Table 4: Best hits table two queries with priority true

-So, in the case of 'priority' =True, the features are mutually exclusive, and the rest of the queries should be parsed for valid hits in an escalating-priority, too.
+	*So, in the case of 'priority' =True, the features are mutually exclusive, and the rest of the queries should be parsed for valid hits in an escalating-priority, too.*
-In case no feature-hit was found from any query, all the queries’ IDs will be reported with the non-annotated peak (NA).

 Example for the feature position
 --------------------------------
-UROPA allows flexibility and at the same time robustness of annotation for features that are overlapping with their center, start or end position on a peak,
-but cannot always be annotated if only distance from TSS position is measured, as is the case in most annotation tools.
-The 'feature.position' key
-allows the values ['start', 'center', 'end'], so if a feature’s center or end position is closer to a peak, it will not be missed from the annotation.
-When one is not sure about which position is best to use, the default values allow running a position-free annotation,
-because all positions will be measured by default and the one with minimum distance from the peak center will allow for the closest feature to annotate the corresponding peak.
-An example follows, showing two annotations with different 'feature.position', the queries looked as followed:
+UROPA allows flexibility of annotation for features.
+With the 'feature.position' key it is possible to decide from where the distance to the peak should be calculated.
+The typical application is to calculate the distance from the TSS, respresented as 'start' of the feature,
+but with UROPA it is also possible to use the 'center' and 'end' of the analyzed feature.
+If no value is given, the distance from all three feature positions (['start', 'center', 'end'])
+are calculated, and if one of them is smaller than the indicated distance, the peak will be annotated for this feature.
+This example is based on H3K4me1 peaks annotated with the Gencode genome ([further details])[#used-peak-and-annotation-files]).
+There are two queries with different feature.positions and if peaks are internal is not taken into account:
 "queries":  [{"feature":"gene", "attribute":"gene_name", "distance":[5000],"feature.position": "start"},
 		    {"feature": "gene", "feature.position": "center"}], "internal"="False"

-The annotation from UROPA given in All_hits and Best_hits tables, according to the queries, is shown below:
+As displayed in the All_hits Table 5, the peak could only be annotated for query 1 with the 'feature.position' center.
+Visible in Figure 1, the gene *BCL2L13* is very large,
+that is why even if the peak is internal of the gene, the start position of the feature gene is to far away (feature.start – peak.center = \|18111621-18161442\| = 49 821)
+to return a valid annotation.

 | peak_id | p_chr | p_start  | p_center | p_end    | feature | f_start  | f_end    | f_strand | distance | gene_name | Query |
 |:--------|:------|:---------|:---------|:---------|:--------|:---------|:---------|:---------|:---------|:----------|:------|